Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 This tiny little pond makes an excellent spot for a picnic, leg stretch, or photo shoot in the fall.
 While Hapgood Pond is just 12 acres in size and 12 feet deep at its deepest spot, it’s a quiet retreat to enjoy the woods, the views, and a little solitude.

 The hike around the pond is a mile in length, and there’s even a small campground.
 Campsites are $20 a night and can be booked on Recreation.gov through mid-October.
-Between October and May, all sites are first come, first served.
+Between October and May, all sites are first-come, first-served.

 Where to Next?